Towards Using Package Centrality Trend to Identify Packages in Decline: Results

-In addition, to mitigate the limitation of choosing a fixed slope threshold (i.e., $v = 0$) when calculating precision and recall, we also present the Area Under the Receiver Operating Characteristic Curve (ROC-AUC) value.
+In addition, to mitigate the limitation of choosing a fixed slope threshold (i.e.,~$v = 0$) when calculating precision and recall, we also present the Area Under the Receiver Operating Characteristic Curve (ROC-AUC) value.
 ROC-AUC is computed by measuring the area under the curve that plots the $T_p$ rate against the $F_p$ rate while varying the slope threshold used to determine if the approach should classify a package as \decline or not.
 The ROC-AUC's main merit is that it reports the performance independently from the used threshold; it is also robust toward imbalanced data since its value is obtained by varying the classification threshold over all possible values~\cite{NamASE2015,LessmannTSE2008}.
 The ROC-AUC has a value that ranges between 0 and 1, where a higher ROC-AUC value indicates better classification performance.

-\mainpoint{Results} As it is shown in \Cref{tab:npmsdelta-classification-results}, we evaluate our approach on 4,457 \npm packages where 2,259 labeled as \decline and 2,198 labeled as \stable.
-The results show that our approach of using the centrality trends correctly identify 87\% of the packages \decline with a precision equal to 0.80.
+\mainpoint{Results} As shown in \Cref{tab:npmsdelta-classification-results}, we evaluate our approach on 4,457 \npm packages where 2,259 are labeled as \decline and 2,198 are labeled as \stable.
+The results show that our approach of using the centrality trends correctly identifies 87\% of the packages \decline with a precision equal to 0.80.
 That is, for every five packages classified as \decline, four were correctly classified and one was wrongly flagged as \decline.
-This indicates that our approach can aptly identify packages \decline before they are actually shown in the \npms rankings, with an $F_1$ score of 0.83 and ROC-AUC of 0.90 as it is shown in \Cref{fig:npms_roc_auc}.
+This indicates that our approach can aptly identify packages \decline before they are actually shown in the \npms rankings, with an $F_1$ score of 0.83 and ROC-AUC of 0.90 As shown in \Cref{fig:npms_roc_auc}.
 The figure shows the false positive rate on the x-axis and the true positive rate on the y-axis, while the solid line represents the value of each of them based on a range of possible thresholds.